The Design Problem ¶

 - Cautious optimism is still optimism.
 Plenty of bad actors could already benefit from being trusted once — especially if it’s easy to create new disposable identities on the network.
 This strategy is only going to be useful if bad actors can be permanently removed.

-- Tit for tat risks punishing those that are new and unfamiliar with the platform.
-Make sure this policy is transparently communicated up-front.
+- Any policy that punishes users for breaking the rules risks punishing those that are new and unfamiliar with the platform.
+Make sure rules are transparently communicated up-front.

 - Justice may not always come in the form of punishment (e.g. blocking users), also consider what transformative justice might look like for your community.